mkurowski-tech/toost-utils/README.md

 randvector<T>		- vector with getting random element

-vectorfile<T>		- vecotr with writting and reading a file
+vectorfile<T>		- vector with writting and reading a file

 and math